Vegan Chocolate Peanut Butter Cookies

 Place all the ingredients in the bowl of a food processor: peanut butter, coconut flour, cocoa powder, and maple syrup.

 Process the cookie batter for about one minute.
-By that time, it should start forming a dough ball.
+By that time, it should start forming a dough ball that is hard to stir.

 Stop the food processor and transfer the dough ball to your benchtop.
 Split it into 8 even smaller balls.

-Place each cookie dough ball onto a baking rack lined with lightly oiled parchment paper.
+Place each cookie dough ball onto a baking tray lined with lightly oiled parchment paper.

 Flatten them with your hand to form cookies.